Castle and Gardens

 Archaeological History

-Recent archaeological and landscape investigations have shown that there is an Iron Age fort and a number of tumuli, ancient trackways, lynchets and field systems within the estate.
+Archaeological and landscape investigations have shown that there is an Iron Age fort on Beacon Hill and a number of Bronze Age tumuli, ancient trackways, lynchets and field systems within the estate.